sayandip-chatterjee/multipass-wazuh-server/README.md

+# 🚀 Ready-to-Use Wazuh Server on Multipass

+Deploy a production-like Wazuh stack (server + dashboard) inside a lightweight Multipass VM — safe, fast, and hassle-free.

+---

+## With a single script, you’ll get:

+- 🔐 Wazuh Server (manager + indexer)
+- 📊 Wazuh Dashboard for real-time monitoring
+- ⚡ Quick deployment in an isolated VM
+- 🛡️ Perfect for labs, testing, and demos without touching your host system

+## ✨ Why this repo?

+- Zero clutter on your host
+- Automatic setup of Wazuh all-in-one
+- Access the dashboard in minutes
+- Works cross-platform (Linux, macOS, Windows with Multipass)

+👉 Ideal for anyone who wants to try out Wazuh quickly without complex configuration.

+---

 # Wazuh Server Installation in Multipass VM (Ubuntu)

 This guide explains how to install **Wazuh Server** inside a Multipass VM and access the **Wazuh Dashboard** from your host machine.